FBI extends FIFA scrutiny to World Cup host bids of Russia, Qatar

 In Washington, White House spokesman Josh Earnest said Blatter's resignation was an opportunity for FIFA to improve its image.

-"It's apparent from recent news reports they'd benefit from some new leadership and this is an opportunity for that organisation to try to improve their public image and to make sure that the actions of that organisation are consistent with their mission," Earnest said at a briefing with reporters.
+"It's apparent from recent news reports they'd benefit from some new leadership and this is an opportunity for that organization to try to improve their public image and to make sure that the actions of that organization are consistent with their mission," Earnest said at a briefing with reporters.

 LEADERSHIP CANDIDATES

-Among potential candidates to lead FIFA, UEFA chief Michel Platini, a former French international football star, is the favourite.
+Among potential candidates to lead FIFA, UEFA chief Michel Platini, a former French international soccer star, is the favorite.

 Chung Mong-joon, billionaire scion of South Korea's Hyundai conglomerate, said he would consider running.